everpub/openscienceprize/proposal-v2.md

   specification, input data, output data, output paper, and workflow execution details;

+* a Web app allowing users to discover, interact and experiment with publications integrating the tools and methods advocated here.
+We include a mock up of the user-interface for this in the OSP submission;

 * [Docker]-based execution instructions for non-cloud based development and execution of papers;